Voice Of Refugees

 Impact Statement

-Hope serves as the ultimate anchor when one faces loss and upheaval in life - refugees seek this anchor through assistance, community, and faith.
-VOR stands as this beacon of hope for numerous displaced families in Orange County.
-In the past year, we extended our support to 118 new refugee families, through helping them getting familiar with the American culture, including their rights and responsibilities.
-We are grateful for the successful integration of these families into the community, with 67 individuals obtaining their driving licenses, 165 children receiving school backpacks, 54 participating in our summer camps, and 47 graduating from our ESL program.
+Hope serves as the ultimate anchor when one faces loss and upheaval in life.
+VOR stands as this beacon of hope for numerous displaced families in Orange County and beyond.
+In the past year, we extended our support to 109 new refugee families, through helping them navigate through the complex systems of life, knowing their rights and responsibilities.
+We are grateful for the successful integration of these families into the community, with 37 individuals obtaining their driving licenses, 125 children receiving school backpacks, 68 children and youth participating in our summer camps, and 54 women graduating from our ESL program.

 Our goals for next year are to prioritize women and children, implementing empowering programs to facilitate mothers' inclusion in the workplace and enable them to utilize their talents to benefit their community.
 Additionally, we aspire to assist children in developing their character by fostering emotional awareness, exploring career paths, and making informed, healthy decisions.